ValentinViennot/mindthegapblog/content/posts/wordle-ai/index.md

 ## Convolutional Neural Networks: The Wordle Whisperers

 A Convolutional Neural Network (CNN) is a type of artificial neural network specifically designed for image recognition tasks.
 It is made up of layers of interconnected nodes, where each node represents a unit of computation.
-CNN classifiers, which is what we are going to build here, taking a matrice of pixels as input (the image), have multiple hidden computation layers, and an output layer that is a 1D-array of the possible classes.
+CNN classifiers, which is what we are going to build here, take a matrice of pixels as their input (the image), have multiple hidden computation layers, and their output layer is a 1D-array of the possible classes.

 In the context of our Wordle experiment, we can think of each game state as an image, with the position and letter representing different pixels.
 By training a CNN on a large dataset of game states and their corresponding correct words, we can teach the model to recognize patterns in the game states and make predictions about the correct word to play.